Cosby lawyer employs tough cross-examinations, dramatic style

-NORRISTOWN, Pa., June 12 (Reuters) - Defense attorney Brian McMonagle's arguably biggest courtroom drama, the sex assault trial of entertainer Bill Cosby, has been a legal rematch with prosecutor Kevin Steele, who was on the opposing - and losing - side of a nearly identical 2014 rape case.
+NORRISTOWN, Pa.
+(Reuters) - Defense attorney Brian McMonagle's arguably biggest courtroom drama, the sex assault trial of entertainer Bill Cosby, has been a legal rematch with prosecutor Kevin Steele, who was on the opposing - and losing - side of a nearly identical 2014 rape case.

 In the Cosby trial, McMonagle, 58, wielded his signature defense style, aggressive cross-examinations and a theatrical closing argument, to make his case while calling just one witness on Monday.